Vincentx15/atom2D/README.md

 used by DiffNets, we need three dependencies
 `atom3d, diffusion_nets and msms`.

-- For atom3d and diffusionnets, you just need to clone them and add them to your PYTHONPATH.
+- For diffusionnets, you just need to clone them and add them to your PYTHONPATH.
+- atom3d can be installed through pip
 - For msms, one needs to download it and add the executable in your PATH.